OxWearables/wearable-teaching/_posts/2021-11-22-prac1-device-setup.md

 ![](./assets/figs/sample_image_timeseries.png)

 ### Today
 In this practical, we will set up your devices to collect data and learn how to annotate the camera images.
 By the end of the practical, you will be wearing your devices for one whole day until Practical 2, when you will begin analysis and visualisation of your very own data. **Before you start, please download the practical materials that you will use for the rest of the week [here](./assets/practicals.zip)**.
 We will assume the practicals folder is placed in your home directory.
-If you don't know where your home directory is, you can run `echo $HOME` in your terminal to find out.
-You can move on to the next section, if get similar output by running `ls ~/practicals`:
+If you don't know where your home directory is, you can run `echo $HOME` in your Terminal to find out.
+You can move on to the next section if you get similar output by running `ls ~/practicals`:

 ```shell
 (base) hangy@NDPH8334 ~ % ls ~/practicals